A not-so-strange term coming from somewhere: Introduction

-Here~$\nu = \nu_\eps$ is the exterior unit normal to~$\Omega_\eps$, $\alpha\geq 0$ and~$\beta > 0$ are given parameters, $f\in H^{-1}(\Omega)$ a given source term, and~$\mu_\eps > 0$ is a suitable number, defined in~\eqref{mu_eps} below, which is comparable to the total surface area of~$\Gamma_\eps$.
+where~$\abs{\Omega}$ denotes the Lebesgue measure of~$\Omega$ and~$\sigma$ is the surface area (i.e., the $(n-1)$-di\-men\-sion\-al Hausdorff measure).
+In particular, $\mu_\eps$ is comparable to the total surface area of~$\Gamma_\eps$ --- namely, there exist $\eps$-independent positive constants~$c_1$, $c_2$ satisfying

+for all sufficiently small~$\eps$.
+The term~$g/\mu_\eps$ is the surface density of sources located on~$\Gamma_\eps$.
 We are interested in the asymptotic behaviour of solutions~$u_\eps$ in the limit as~$\eps\to 0$.
-As we explained earlier, the main difference between Problem~\eqref{main_eq} and earlier ones (see e.g.~\cite{MarchenkoKhruslov, RauchTaylor, CioranescuMurat, Kaizu, JikovKozlovOleinik}) is the normalisation factor~$\mu_\eps$ in the Robin boundary conditions.
-As we shall see later, this factor produces a ``strange term'' which depends nonlinearly on~$\beta$ in the homogenised equation.
+As we explained earlier, the main difference between Problem~\eqref{main_eq} and earlier ones in this subject area (see e.g.~\cite{MarchenkoKhruslov, RauchTaylor, CioranescuMurat, Kaizu, JikovKozlovOleinik}) is the normalisation factor~$\mu_\eps$ in the Robin boundary conditions.
+As we shall see later, this factor produces a ``strange term'' in the homogenised equation that depends nonlinearly on~$\beta$.

 Problem~\eqref{main_eq} arises as the first-order optimality condition for minimisers of the functional